theblacksquid/OpenBazaar/docs/markets/02 Services.md

 <GPB03_penalty> 2 mBTC/24 hours until contract cancelled </GPB03_penalty>
 ```

-The inclusion of GPBs would occur from the outset of the contract's formation, requiring both parties to digitially sign to indicate their agreement.
+The inclusion of GPBs would occur from the outset of the contract's formation, requiring both parties to digitally sign to indicate their agreement.
 The arbiter can verify the authenticity and integrity of these terms by both party's digital signatures and contract hashes, as per a normal Ricardian contract.

 ## Conclusion

 In addition to the sale of physical goods, *OpenBazaar* supports a *true* free market for services within a censorship-resistant platform.
 Service contracts leverage the benefits of Ricardian contracts, used for physical goods and P2P lending, to form a tamper-proof chain of authenticity for contractual consensus between two parties and an arbitrating third party.
-Finally, the potential for **Invitation to Tender** contracts to form a *TradeNet* effect is an exciting long-term possibility for distributed autonomous corporations/organisations to rapdily obtain goods and services.
+Finally, the potential for **Invitation to Tender** contracts to form a *TradeNet* effect is an exciting long-term possibility for distributed autonomous corporations/organisations to rapidly obtain goods and services.